SirRuBick/dotfiles/nvim/README.md

 - tab keymaps?
 - split keymaps?
 - python setup, jupyter keymap?
-- can get rid of lazygit plugin with toggleterm

 ### BUGS
 - wildfire or treesitter tries to select space around